Damage Deposit Receipt Template

 How do Damage Deposits Work?

 When a person or entity needs to rent goods or services, the provider can charge an upfront fee called a damage deposit (also known as a bond, bond deposit, and tenancy deposit).
 This deposit ensures the renter will take appropriate care of the goods while possessing them or provide a safe and healthy working environment for the service provider.
 Renters must return goods to the provider in equal or better condition than how they were received.
+If the renter keeps their side of the agreement, they will receive their deposit back in full when they return the goods, or the services have been rendered complete.
+Suppose any damage was done to the goods, or the service provider experienced any harm or property damage while rendering the services.
+In that case, the provider can retain the damage deposit to cover any costs incurred for repairs or medical bills.

 Common Deposits For Damage